 Great massage therapists will give homework to their clients.

 The beneficial nature of massage will depend on how diligently you stick to your homework.
 You get out of it what you put into it between sessions.

 Examples of homework include:

 - Awareness practices, e.g. paying attention to how often you slouch or grit your teeth at your desk, or the position of your neck as you look at your computer

-Even if you manage only to do your homework once or twice before your next scheduled session.
-That is often enough to break out of habitual patterns of movement and jumpstart your trajectory towards improvement.
+Even if you manage only to do your homework once or twice before your next scheduled session, that's a good start as building better habits takes time and isn't easy at first.
+That is often enough to start to break out of habitual patterns of movement and jumpstart your trajectory towards improvement.
 As you start feeling better, the motivation to make a habit of the homework increases until they become routine.
-You’ll feel more in control of your issues.
+You’ll feel more personally in control of your issues.
 And you'll feel less reliant on your massage sessions to “get you through.”

 At Bodyworks DW, we’ve already done all of the work of finding a great massage therapist in New York for you

 Massage therapy in New York is different.
 We have some of the strictest licensing laws in the country.
 Each of our massage therapists has been hand-picked and trained by owner David Weintraub.
 We practice at the highest levels of professional massage therapy available.
 To keep the staff up to date, David holds mandatory trainings on technical bodywork, treatment protocols, and improving client interactions.

 All of our therapists meet all of the above requirements for a great massage therapist in midtown and the financial district: